mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 E. Native Computer Reprogramming.
 The native may remove computer programs from his on-board computer, and input other programs in anticipation of their use in later turns.
-Game Turn Interphase-
-The end of one game turn is marked.
+Game Turn Interphase-The end of one game turn is marked.
 All non-player items such as planets, worlds, and satellites move in accordance with the rules.
 Other miscellaneous activity may also be necessary.
 The game then proceeds to the movement and combat of the next game turn.